naveenkumarvr/learning_go/learning_by_doing/databases/db-withorm/readme.md

 - gorm.Config{} - Pointer to the gorm Basic settings struct to change the gorm default behavior based on the need

 ### What is in *&gorm.Config{}*, why we use them
 - This is pointer to the Gorm Default config struct.
-If you want to change the behaviour of the Gorm you can modify or mention the parameter here
+This gives you contorl over how Gorm work globally.
+You can change some of the gorm behavior by changing the values from the struct
-- Some example such as more details you can find here https://gorm.io/docs/gorm_config.html
+- You can find more details on the settings here: https://gorm.io/docs/gorm_config.html
 ```go
 // EXAMPLE
 &gorm.Config{